 The National bank of Switzerland is the most important factor that can influence the CHF and the whole pair via it.
 Decisions on the interest rate, speeches on the monetary policy influence the rate.
 The Central bank is not too happy when the CHF gets too strong (because it is a negative on Swiss export), hence sometimes it even decides on monetary interventions to hold back the national currency.

-See also: How to Trade the GBP/USD Currency Pair?
+See also: How to Check the Stability of Your Trading System?

 The most important factors tat influence the Swiss franc: